SAP/clm-sl-alert-notification-client/README.md

 client.getUndeliveredEvent("<<EVENT_ID>>", Collections.singletonMap(QueryParameter.INCLUDE, "FAILURE_REASON"));
 ```

-### 8. Setting Up a Test Environment
+### 9. Setting Up a Test Environment
 Do you want to test yourself all of those examples?
 Get started by [importing](https://help.sap.com/viewer/5967a369d4b74f7a9c2b91f5df8e6ab6/Cloud/en-US/771da5b383ee4722afc4eb1f58aa4648.html)
-the following configuration:
+or using the AlertNotificationConfigClient to create the following configuration:

+#### Import
 ```json
 {
     "conditions": [